mjrusso/scoot/README.md

 Each location is identified by a unique character sequence, making each element (or cell) uniquely addressable with the keyboard — simply type the associated key sequence to teleport your mouse cursor to that location.

+Scoot also supports moving the mouse cursor using text editing keyboard shortcuts that you're likely already familiar with (specifically, those for moving the insertion point).
+Scoot supports standard MacOS text editing shortcuts, as well as Emacs and vi keybindings.
+For a full breakdown, see the [usage documentation](#usage).

+There's also a supplementary usage mode:

+* **Freestyle:** a freeform usage mode that offers no special navigation assistance.
+It's like using the grid-based navigation mode, but _without_ bringing up the grid.

+Freestyle mode is particularly handy for those cases where you want to quickly nudge the cursor using the (re-purposed) text editing keyboard shortcuts, and would prefer to not have the grid or element-based views on screen.

 ## About

 * Scoot is experimental.
 Is it possible to craft a keyboard-driven mouse movement utility that's _actually_ efficient?
 Something that you'll actually _want_ to use?
 This is going to take some trial and error.